 The tide gauge time series contain data gaps.
-Here, we considered the seasonal means and computed the 11-year gliding 5 trends for each season only when 80% of time series (9 time steps) were available.
-The time coverage of the used tide gauge records is displayed in Figure 2.
+Here, we considered the seasonal means and computed the 11-year gliding trends for each season only when 80% of time series (nine time steps) were available.
+The time coverage of the tide gauge records is displayed in Fig. 2.